Euler's equations (rigid body dynamics): Generalized Euler equations

 To define $\mathbf{I}$ in a basis-independent way, it must be a self-adjoint map on the Lie algebra $\mathfrak{g}$ with respect to the invariant bilinear form on $\mathfrak{g}$.
 This expression generalizes readily to an arbitrary simple Lie algebra, say in the standard classification of simple Lie algebras.

+The Euler equations for rigid body dynamics can be derived from the Euler–Arnold equation, a class of partial differential equations (PDEs) that describe the geodesic flow on infinite-dimensional Lie groups equipped with right-invariant metrics.
+Also, the Euler equations of fluid dynamics can be derived from the same Euler-Arnold equation.

 This can also be viewed as a Lax pair formulation of the generalized Euler equations, suggesting their integrability.